PALS - Partnering Ambassadors for Life and Service

 Women to the World has been effective in relief, development, and rescue programs around the world since 1985.
 (See www.WomenToTheWorld.org).
 The PALS Program is resting upon the same solid foundation of effective helps through developmental programs that train and educate for practical self-sustaining workforce goals, reaching suffering women and children throughout the developing world.

-The PALS Program of Athens, Georgia
+of Athens, Georgia

 Provides: